 Too many leaders have been conditioned to think of leadership only in terms of power and control.
 But there is a better way to lead, one that combines equal parts serving and leading.
 This kind of leadership requires a special kind of leader.
-When the concept of servant leadership is mentioned, people often think it means the inmates are running the prison or trying to please everybody.
+When the concept of servant leadership is mentioned, people often think it refers to the inmates running the prison or trying to please everybody.
 They think you can't lead and serve at the same time.
-Jesus gave the greatest example of a servant leader when he disrobed to a servant's uniform and washed his disciple's feet.
-Imagine the God of the universe performing a menial servant's task of foot washing on human beings that he created.